top of page

 Applicants seeking to relocate to Switzerland under the Swiss Retirement Permit route must be able to demonstrate financial independence.
 This means having sufficient financial resources to support themselves – and any dependent family members – for the entirety of their residence in Switzerland, without recourse to public funds.

 Under Swiss immigration law, financial means are considered sufficient if they exceed the threshold that would entitle a Swiss citizen and their family to receive supplementary benefits.
-In practical terms, this equates to a minimum annual income of CHF 25,200 for a single applicant and CHF 31,200 for a couple.
+This equates to a minimum annual income of CHF 25,200 for a single applicant and CHF 31,200 for a couple.

 The Swiss authorities must be satisfied that it is virtually certain that the applicant, as well as any accompanying family members, will not require social assistance at any point in the future.
 Financial self-sufficiency can be established through stable income streams, such as pension payments or investment income, or by demonstrating access to substantial liquid assets.